tweyter/AviationWeather/README.rst

 ===============

-Requires a config.ini file in the top directory (the same directory as this README file).
+Requires a config.ini file in the source package directory (the same directory as the source code).
 The config file should have the following elements:

 ['sqlalchemy']